OpenLMIS/openlmis-template-service/TESTING.md

 * To (not required) - 2017-08-02
 ```

-**Step 3: Execute tests within a Test Cycle**
+**Step 3: Execute Tests within a Test Cycle**

-Once test cases have been assigned to a Test Cycle the execution of these tests is tracked in Zephyr.
-When a test is ready to execute, open the test case and navigate to the bottom of the page where the Test Execution links are shown.
-Click on the "E" button to begin execution.
+Once test cases have been assigned to a test cycle, their execution is tracked in Zephyr.
+When a test is ready to be executed, open the test case and navigate to the bottom of the page where the “Test Execution” links are shown.
+Click the “E” button to begin execution.

 ![Start Test Execution](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/start-test-execution.png)

-The Test Execution page appears that details the test case and each test step.
-Select Text Execution Status of WIP, this means that the test case is in progress.
+The “Test Execution” page appears that details the test case and each test step.
+Select the “WIP” test execution status, which means that the test case is in progress.
 Zephyr will assign you as the person executing the test and automatically assign the start date and time.
-Assign the test execution to yourself and you are ready to begin testing.
-Each step has a status, comments, attachments, and bugs field.
+Assign the test execution to yourself, and you are ready to begin testing.
+Each step has “Status”, “Comment”, “Attachments” and “Defects” fields.

-While completing each step, if the expected result matches the actual result, change the status to Pass.
-If the step does not match, then the status is Failed.
-If for some reason the step cannot be executed, such as the system is down, then the status would be Blocked.
-Once a test is completed the status can be updated to reflect whether it Passed or Failed, and the status of the test execution will be saved to the test case as shown in the above screenshot.
+While completing each step, if the expected result matches the actual one, change the status to “Pass”.
+If the step execution does not match expectations, then the status is “Failed”.
+If for some reason the step cannot be executed, such as the system is down, then the status would be “Blocked”.
+Once the test is completed, its status can be updated to reflect whether it passed or failed, and the status of the test execution will be saved in the test case as shown on the above screenshot.
 This status also appears in the Test Metrics Dashboard.

 ![Test Execution Steps](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/test-execution-steps.png)

-**Once the test execution is complete, the Test Case should be marked as Done.**

 **Step 4: Enter Bugs**

 During testing, if a test step fails and there is a different result, or an error appears that is not expected, then a bug must be entered.
-Click on the bugs Column and Create New Issue.
+Click on the “Defects” column and “Create New Issue”.

-The Issue Type is Bug, and the Summary, Description, Priority, Environment, and original linked JIRA ticket should all be added.
-The Summary is a short description of the bug, while the Description is a detailed step by step explanation of how to recreate the bug,
-and what the expected result is per the test case step.
+The issue type is “Bug”, and the summary, description, priority, environment, and the original linked JIRA ticket should all be added.
+The summary is a short description of the bug, while the description is a detailed step by step explanation of how to recreate the bug, and what the expected result is per the test case step.
 It’s helpful to have the test case open in a separate window so that you can copy those details if needed.
-The Environment should be either test or uat, and you should provide as much detail about the environment
-that would help a developer when reproducing the bug, such as in which browser you tested.
+The environment should be either test or UAT, and you should provide as much detail about the environment that would help the developer when reproducing the bug, such as in which browser you tested.

 ![Create Defect Part 1](https://raw.githubusercontent.com/OpenLMIS/openlmis-template-service/master/src/main/resources/static/template/images/create-defect-part-1.png)